 My husband has been begging me for weeks to purchase a new holiday wreath for our front door.
 So when Walmart asked if I’d be interested in creating my own Christmas wreath using some of the inexpensive holiday decor items they stock, I figured this was the perfect opportunity to kill two birds with one stone!

-Walmart actually provides some suggestions for designing a custom wreath in their Christmas catalog (select "see another ad" under they date to view).
+Walmart actually provides some suggestions for designing a custom wreath in their Christmas catalog (select “see another ad” under the date to view).
 I used a few of the options listed and also picked up a few other items that I found while shopping.

 I found a wide selection of wreaths in all sizes, starting at just $4 for a 24-inch basic pine wreath.
 I opted to spend a little more though and chose a larger 34-inch wreath which was still a very reasonable $14.98.
 I know they don’t look like much when you first bring them home…

 But when you give them a good fluffing, they start to take on a more realistic appearance.
 Just pull and bend the branches in all directions until you’re satisfied with the fullness.